 A set work is a piece of music which everybody has to learn about.
 There is one short classical piece and one rock/pop song.
 You can learn to play/sing parts of them to help you learn the details.

 BTEC Tech Award in Music Practice Level 1/2 - What will I complete?

-Component 1 - Exploring Music Products and Styles (Weighting: 30%)
+Component 1 - Exploring Music Products and Styles (Worth 30% of your final grade)